DerekPascarella/DeathCrimson2AltarofMelanito-EnglishPatchDreamcast/README.md

 <img align="right" width="188" height="250" src="https://github.com/DerekPascarella/DeathCrimson2AltarofMelanito-EnglishPatchDreamcast/blob/main/images/microphone.jpg?raw=true">
 "Death Crimson 2: Altar of Melanito" features unique support for the Dreamcast microphone.
 Players have the ability to record three, three-second voice clips to be played back during the game whenever the player sustains damage.
 <br><br>
 To access the voice recording feature, navigate to "OPTIONS" from the title screen.
 From there, select "Damage Voice Settings", then "Record voice clip".
+Note that one can also choose to use the built-in voice clips for either Kou, Yuri, or Pat.
 <br><br>
 Players are given the choice between recording voice data in either 8-bit or 16-bit PCM samples, the latter of the two consuming more space on the VMU.